How to Throw a Halloween Dinner Party for All Your Spooky-Minded Friends

 If you’re looking for easy clean-up while still staying stylish and classy, My Mind’s Eye has an entire collection of disposable Halloween dishes.
 With the skull plates featured above, banners, napkins, treat cups, and fans, you can get all of the table settings you need in one place.

 Over on Instagram, My Mind’s Eye shares tons of tablescape ideas and inspiration for how you can use their products to set up an eye-catching display that will wow your guests.

-If you think you’ll be hosting more Halloween dinner parties for years to come and want options that will last beyond the season, you can pick up skeleton-themed glassware to keep on hand from Pottery Barn.
-They even sell a matching punch bowl that’s being held by a pair of silver skeleton hands to serve spooky sangria in style.
+If you think you’ll be hosting more Halloween dinner parties for years to come and want options that will last beyond the season, you can pick up skeleton-themed glassware to keep on hand from Pottery Barn so you can serve spooky sangria in style.

 For an added touch, create a layer of smoke in your dining room and kitchen with a brick of dry ice.
 Penguin Dry Ice has a handy locator on its site that will help you find the nearest store that carries its dry ice—and it’s just our luck that they have retailers all across the West.

 Add a chunk to your kitchen sink and run some water over it briefly and marvel as the fog descends from the sink to the floor, leaving a cloud of safe smoke for your guests to walk through, or fill a cauldron with it and leave it on your porch as a signal of where the fun is as folks arrive.
 If you get your hands on food-grade dry ice, you can safely add it to drinks, though commercial dry ice should not be consumed.
 Since this is a grown-up dinner party, you may not need to worry about little ones trying to grab the dry ice with their bare hands; though after a few sips of sangria, even the adults might forget.